boazbk/tcs/lec_06_loops.md

 This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counterintuitive phenomena in computing.

 Because we can easily transform a NAND<< program into a NAND++ program, this means that even the seemingly "weaker" NAND++ programming language is powerful enough to simulate NAND<< programs.
-Indeed, as we already alluded to before, NAND++ is powerful enough to simulate also all other standard programming languages such as  Python, C, Lisp, etc..
+Indeed, as we already alluded to before, NAND++ is powerful enough to simulate also all other standard programming languages such as  Python, C, Lisp, etc.

 ### Representing NAND++ programs as string

-Before we prove  [univ-nandpp](){.ref} formal, we need to make its statement precise by specifying a representation scheme for NAND++ programs.
+Before we can prove  [univ-nandpp](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND++ programs.
 As mentioned above,  simply representing the program as a string using ASCII or UTF-8 encoding  will work just fine, but we will use a somewhat more convenient and concrete representation, which is the natural generalization of the "list of tuples" representation for NAND programs.
 We will assume that all variables are of the form `foo_##` where `##` is some number or the index `i`.
 If a variable `foo` does not have an index then we add the index zero to it.
 We represent an instruction of the form